The business model

 except with the clients economic interest

-A Private banking / asset management is a simple business model:
+A Private banking / wealthmanagement / asset management is a simple business model:

 AuM x marginal – costs = profit

 What remains is the margin.
 Since the introduction of MiFID 2 in 2018, margins have been under tremendous pressure.
-It has been forbidden for the banks to charge a fee for transferring customers to a PM scheme, which then invested a large part of the funds ‘own products, which in addition carried out all transactions with the banks’ own market departments.
+It has become illegal for the banks to charge a fee for transferring customers to a Portfolio management (PM) service, which then invested a large part of the funds in own products.
+In addition, also carried out all transactions with the banks’ own market departments.
 Funnily enough, the demand for transparency regarding all – ALL costs has put a lot of pressure on customers.
 Just as the EU Commission wanted it.